+Over the last few years, evidence has been mounting that, indeed, a population of obscured, star-forming galaxies with less extreme SFRs than SMGs could be quite common in the early Universe.
+These sources have been undetected in current HST surveys, due to their very red colours between $1.6\,\mu$m and $4.5\,\mu$m (e.g., \citealt{Franco2018}, \citealt{Wang2019}), and they have thus been named HIEROs (HST to IRAC extremely red objects), H-dropouts, HST-dark galaxies, or HST-faint.
 Very red dusty sources exist even below the sensitivity limits in IRAC, making them only detectable by ALMA.
-However, previous studies with ALMA relied on small areas of sky, thus reporting only one or two galaxies in some cases \citep[e.g.,][]{Williams2019,Fudamoto2021}.
-Hence, HST-dark sources are typically selected in Spitzer/IRAC imaging or as serendipitous sources in ALMA sub-mm continuum data \citep[e.g.,][]{Huang2011, Caputi2015, Stefanon2015, Wang2016, Franco2018, AlcaldePampliega2019, Wang2019, Yamaguchi2019, Williams2019, Umehata2020, Sun2021, Fudamoto2021, Manning2022}.
+However, previous studies with ALMA relied on small areas of the sky, thus reporting only one or two galaxies in some cases \citep[e.g.,][]{Williams2019, Fudamoto2021}.
+Hence, HST-dark sources are typically selected in Spitzer/IRAC imaging or as serendipitous sources in ALMA sub-mm continuum data \citep[e.g.,][]{Huang2011, Caputi2015, Simpson2014, Stefanon2015, Wang2016, Franco2018, AlcaldePampliega2019, Wang2019, Yamaguchi2019, Williams2019, Umehata2020, Sun2021, Fudamoto2021, Manning2022}.
 However, due to the limited photometric information available, their spectral energy distributions (SEDs) and redshifts remained uncertain.
 Nevertheless, the general consensus in the literature is that the vast majority of these galaxies are heavily dust-obscured, star-forming sources at $z\sim3-6$ that dominate the high-mass end of the galaxy population at these early cosmic times \citep[e.g.,][]{AlcaldePampliega2019,Wang2019}.

 Accurately constraining the number densities and the physical properties of such sources is critical for our understanding of early galaxy build-up.
-It is conceivable that dust-obscured, HST-undetected sources dominate the SFRD at $z>4$ unlike what is typically assumed \citep[e.g.,][]{Williams2019, Zavala2021}.
-However, the most recent 2mm number counts as well as IR luminosity functions measured from ALMA continuum observations out to $z\sim4-7$ indicate a less extreme scenario \citep[see][Barrufet in preparation]{Casey2018,Gruppioni2020}.
+It is conceivable that dust-obscured, HST-undetected sources dominate the SFRD at $z>4$ unlike what is typically assumed \citep[e.g.,][]{Williams2019, Gruppioni2020, Zavala2021}.
+However, the most recent 2mm number counts as well as IR luminosity functions measured from ALMA continuum observations out to $z\sim4-7$ indicate a less extreme scenario \citep[see][Barrufet submitted]{Casey2018}.
 Nevertheless, it has become clear that our census of galaxies at $z>3$ is indeed far from complete, leaving a critical gap in our understanding of early galaxy build-up.